-Without further ado: These wings- wow!
-I had some left-over chipotle peppers in adobo sauce from a can and really wanted some smoky, spicy, sweetness.
+Without further ado: Chipotle Strawberry Chicken Wings- wow!
+I had some leftover chipotle peppers in adobo sauce from a can and really wanted some smoky, spicy, sweetness.
 Holley had brought over a bunch of fresh strawberries to go with the brownies while we worked on the site, and it all just sorta came together.
 To be totally honest, I didn't have the highest hopes, expecting the strawberries to be too weak to be that interesting, and even when I first tried the sauce on it's own I wasn't that excited.
 But after it was baked onto the wings, I changed my tune.
-And with the Paleo ranch dressing made from duck egg yolk… fogetaboutit!
+And with the Paleo Ranch Dressing made from duck egg yolk… fogetaboutit!

 I bet these would be killer on the BBQ as well.

 And yes: I did make more Chipotle Strawberry Chicken Wings the very next day.
 Pretty sure that was at the top of my gratitude list that day.Print